OR WAIT 15 SECS

-Would this career change be right for you?
+Would this career change be a good move for you?

 There is something special about being a dental hygiene educator.
 Having the opportunity to shape the future of our profession is an honor and a tremendous responsibility.